 MAX 9,000 words per article, including references, excluding pictures

-This section welcomes papers that are oriented toward developing historical accounts of leftist movements, organisations and/or actions, especially in global Green movement history.
+This section welcomes papers that are oriented toward developing historical accounts of leftist movements, organizations and/or actions, especially in global Green movement history.
 Papers should aim for historical rigor and depth; brief commentary applying historical lessons to today may also be included.
 Papers will be subjected to double-blind peer-review.

 Conversations / Reflections from the field of action and organization